-OK, they called a garden, but let’s not quibble.
+Okay, they called a garden, but let’s not quibble.
 Like millions of women farmers around the world, the First Lady was breaking ground to grow food to feed her family and community.
 Unlike most of the world’s farmers, however, the First Lady has many social and economic advantages, and in her region of the world climate change has not yet robbed her of the water needed to grow food.
 Today, October 15, is Blog Action Day 2009 focused on climate change.
 It is also International Day of Rural Women.
 It’s a good day to look at what women, farming, and global warming have to do with one another.

 First Lady Obama’s farm flourished over the summer, fed by abundant moisture.
 By July the White House farm had already yielded over 200 pounds of food.
 See the fast-motion plant growth beginning at 5:45 in this video:

 By contrast, women farmers in equatorial regions of the world are watching their water sources dry up.
 In this video from GenderCC, Annabell Waititu of Kenya, an expert on gender, policy, and environment, lays out the problem succinctly (starting at :52): Because of climate change, the Mount Kenya snowcap has shrunk, and Kenyan rivers that depend on Mount Kenya for water and that used to flow year-round are now seasonal.
 Women walk farther to get water for crops, and animal herders move downhill to water sources.
 More conflict is taking place “because almost every conflict that you find in Kenya is about water resources.”